OPG Scan In London

 An OPG also demonstrates the number, position and growth of all the teeth including those that have not yet surfaced or erupted through the gum.
 The scan can be particularly useful to check and to see areas like wisdom teeth for impaction, or the development of a child’s jaw and teeth.
 It is often used to check your TMJ (temporomandibular joint), sometimes called the CMA (cranio-mandibular articulation) especially if you grind your teeth.

-- Very low patient radiation dose
+Very low radiation dose compared to conventional CT scans

 About the procedure